rustyb78/youtube-dl-batch/README.md

 ## ytdlCustom.bat
 This batch file allows for very advanced usage by allowing you to manually enter multiple command-line arguments for `youtube-dl`.

+## ytdl_AudioOnly.bat
+This batch file allows the user to enter a video URL and then only the audio channel is downloaded.

+## ytdl_HQ-MP4.bat

+This batch file allows the user to enter a video URL and then the highest quality video will be downloaded along with the audio.

 ## ytdlInfo.bat
 This batch file lists basic information about your current `youtube-dl` Windows .exe release.